-Protein quality is determined by the type, amounts and balance of essential amino acids in the TOTAL diet.
+Protein quality is determined by the type, amounts and balance of essential amino acids in the TOTAL diet (feed + forage).
 The best indicators of protein quality are the essential amino acids lysine, methionine and threonine.
 Only lysine is routinely put on feed tags and is a good indicator of protein quality, though not foolproof.

 Milk-based products, soybean meal and alfalfa are good sources of quality protein for horses, primarily because of their high lysine content and overall amino acid pattern.
 Added amino acids (especially lysine, methionine and threonine) can improve protein quality by balancing amino acid patterns.

-It is important to consider the CP of the TOTAL DIET – hay and grain combined!!
+It is important to consider CP of the TOTAL DIET.
 When feeding alfalfa hay, which can be 18-22% CP, a lower %CP may be acceptable in the concentrate, depending on the type of horse being fed.

 The major source of protein in this case is, and usually is, the hay.
-Many people are afraid of higher protein concentrates, but if they are well designed, like Kalmbach’s ESSENTIAL K, and fed properly, they can be an important part of the horse’s diet.
+Many people are afraid of higher protein concentrates, but if they are well designed, like Essential K®, and fed properly, they can be an important part of the horse’s diet.

 Horse feeds may ranges from 3 – 15% fat (or higher for supplements).
 Vegetable oils (corn, soybean, rice, linseed) are best and most palatable for horses.
 Fats of animal origin are not as palatable for horses, though some can be blended with vegetable fat to become more acceptable.